openvinotoolkit/model_server/.github/ISSUE_TEMPLATE/ovms-bug-report.md

 Logs from OVMS, ideally with --log_level DEBUG.
 Logs from client.

 **Configuration files**
+1. OVMS config.json file
+2. Model repository directory structure
-OVMS config.json file + model or publicly available similar model that reproduces the issue
+3. Model or publicly available similar model that reproduces the issue

 **Additional context**
 Add any other context about the problem here.